hyperledger-labs/acapy-java-client/README.md

 }
 ```

-How fields are serialised/deserialized can be changed by using the @AttributeName annotation.
+How fields are serialised/deserialized can be changed by using the `@AttributeName` or `@AttributeGroupName` annotations.

 ### Create a connection